Building the world's largest passenger aircraft is a daunting enough task, but it was made even more difficult

 Martin Elsner, SAP's field service director for aerospace and defense, said that the reason the Advanced Planning & Optimization (APO) implementation was so quick and simple was that Airbus had been a longtime SAP customer.

-"We've had a very sound knowledge of their processes and the way they do their business,"
+"We've had a very sound knowledge of their processes and the way they do their business," he said.
+"We're still leaving the execution systems as they are, but on a planning level, this was obviously a big deal."

 The newly installed APO software extracts information out of Airbus' national system and allows a consolidated view of the assembly line at each of the company's production plants through a single supply chain window.
 The software went online with only two minor glitches that were quickly corrected, he said.